LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/type-traits-functions.md

 ### <a name="remarks"></a>Notes

-Un exemple du type de prédicat est vrai si le type *Ty* est une classe qui a un opérateur d’affectation de copie, sinon il détient faux. Équivaut à is_assignable\<Ty&, const Ty&>.
+Une instance du prédicat de type a la valeur true si le type *Ty* est une classe qui a un opérateur d’assignation de copie. sinon, sa valeur est false. Équivalent à is_assignable \<Ty&, const Ty&> .

 ## <a name="is_copy_constructible"></a><a name="is_copy_constructible"></a>is_copy_constructible